-This is a really cool piece of software engineering.
-It takes a look at the loading process of your site, and breaks it down into individual plugins you have installed.
-As a result, you get a report containing individual loading times for each plugin.
+This is a cool piece of software engineering.
+It takes a look at the loading process of your site and breaks it down into individual plugins you have installed.
+As a result, you get a report containing different loading times for each plugin.

 Once you have this data, you can decide to either remove certain plugins altogether or find some quicker alternatives.

 What’s interesting, the plugins can account for even 60% of your site’s total load time.
 Take a look at this example graph (my site):

 … will probably have to think about removing Relevanssi and finding an alternative.
 Also, take a look at Jetpack – the most hyped plugin in the official directory … not the fastest operating thing in the world, is it?